fractalcoin/fractalcoin/doc/README.md

-Dogecoin 1.7
+Fractalcoin 1.7
 =====================

 * Copyright (c) 2009-2014 Bitcoin Developers
 * Copyright (c) 2011-2013 Litecoin Developers
-* Copyright (c) 2013-2014 Dogecoin Developers
+* Copyright (c) 2013-2014 Fractalcoin Developers

 Setup
 ---------------------
-[Dogecoin Core](http://dogecoin.com/en/download) is the original Dogecoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Dogecoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Fractalcoin Core](http://fractalcoin.com/en/download) is the original Fractalcoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Fractalcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Dogecoin on your native platform.
+The following are some helpful notes on how to run Fractalcoin on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run Dogecoin-Qt.
+You need the Qt4 run-time libraries to run Fractalcoin-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

-- bin/32/dogecoin-qt (GUI, 32-bit) or bin/32/dogecoind (headless, 32-bit)
+- bin/32/fractalcoin-qt (GUI, 32-bit) or bin/32/fractalcoind (headless, 32-bit)
-- bin/64/dogecoin-qt (GUI, 64-bit) or bin/64/dogecoind (headless, 64-bit)
+- bin/64/fractalcoin-qt (GUI, 64-bit) or bin/64/fractalcoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run dogecoin-qt.exe.
+Unpack the files into a directory, and then run fractalcoin-qt.exe.

 ### OSX

-Drag Dogecoin-Qt to your applications folder, and then run Dogecoin-Qt.
+Drag Fractalcoin-Qt to your applications folder, and then run Fractalcoin-Qt.

 ### Need Help?

-* See the documentation at the [Dogecoin Wiki](http://dogeco.in/) for help and more information.
+* See the documentation at the [Fractalcoin Wiki](http://fractalco.in/) for help and more information.
-* Ask for help on [#dogecoin](http://webchat.freenode.net?channels=dogecoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=dogecoin).
+* Ask for help on [#fractalcoin](http://webchat.freenode.net?channels=fractalcoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=fractalcoin).
-* Ask for help on the [/r/dogeducation subreddit](http://reddit.com/r/dogeducation).
+* Ask for help on the [/r/fractalducation subreddit](http://reddit.com/r/fractalducation).

 Building
 ---------------------
-The following are developer notes on how to build Dogecoin on your native platform.
+The following are developer notes on how to build Fractalcoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)